-Many attorneys kicked off 2022 determined to ramp up business development efforts to acquire more clients.
+Many attorneys kicked off every year to ramp up business development efforts to acquire more clients.
 And they vowed to spend less time on administrative tasks so they can spend more time practicing law.

 Law firm marketing: Attract prospective clients

-That’s a lot of content to generate.
+To do so, generating fresh content in marketing efforts is essential.
 So how can overworked attorneys satisfy these growing content needs while also growing their own legal expertise?

 With the right legal research tech, lawyers don’t have to start from scratch.
 Legal know-how content from Practical Law can help attorneys demonstrate their expertise and connect with prospective clients.
 Many attorneys use available resources including: